 Ultimately, you should be turning to a good cologne or one of these best aftershaves for your fragrance.

 An effective shaving soap won’t leave your skin dry, itchy or scaly.
 In contrast, it’ll leave your chin and cheeks feeling smooth and moisturized.

-Because the skin on your face is easily dried out, it’s important to use products which seek to hydrate it; your shaving soap should be no different.
+Because the skin on your face is easily dried out, it’s important to use products that seek to hydrate it; your shaving soap should be no different.

-Again, products which contain shea butter or natural oils are often great at delivering moisture without stripping your skin’s natural balance.
+Again, products that contain shea butter or natural oils are often great at delivering moisture without stripping your skin’s natural balance.